Curriculum and Instruction (CI)

 CI 2355.
 STEM in Early Childhood and Elementary Education.

 This course provides an overview of STEM (Science, Technology, Engineering, Mathematics) teaching and learning, including science and engineering practices.
 Students will participate in and learn how to facilitate asset-based, culturally responsive, inclusive, inquiry-based, and design-based learning experiences that promote the STEM literacy and identity of early childhood and elementary students.
-Prerequisite: [PHYS 1310 or PHYS 1315 or PHYS 1320 or PHYS 1325 or PHYS 1360 or PHYS 1365 or PHYS 1370 or PHYS 1410 or PHYS 1420] and [GS 2310 or GS 3310 or GS 3320] both with grades of C or better.
+Prerequisite: [PHYS 1310 or PHYS 1315 or PHYS 1320 or PHYS 1325 or PHYS 1360 or PHYS 1365 or PHYS 1370 or PHYS 1410 or PHYS 1420] and [GS 2310 or GS 3310 or GS 3320 or BIO 1320 or BIO 1330] both with grades of C or better.

 CI 3300.
 Middle School Curriculum and Instruction.

 Overview of developmentally appropriate curriculum adhering to state and national standards for grades 4-8.
 Includes the application of learning theory in a safe classroom environment with a focus on cooperative learning, direct instruction, discovery learning, technology, and learner-centered instruction.
-(WI) Prerequisite: A minimum 2.75 Overall GPA and departmental approval.
+As this is part of a multi-course, field-based experience, students must apply in advance for placement and meet program-specific prerequisite and corequisite coursework requirements.
+(WI) Prerequisite: Admittance to Educator Preparation Program and 2.75 Overall GPA and Departmental approval.

 Grade Mode: Standard Letter